What can an ID scanner do (apart from the obvious – scanning identity documents)? And what are the best ID scanners/passport readers out there?

 Trainability

 All agencies, public and private, issue documents with electronic strips, images, and other features containing electronically readable data.
-Governments at all levels, travel service providers, hotels, commercial parking lots, banks, casinos, even grocery stores – the list of issuers is long.
+Governments at all levels, travel service providers, hotels, commercial parking lots, banks, casinos, and even grocery stores – the list of issuers is long.

 To the long list of issuers comes an equally long list of document types: passports, visas, resident cards, address certificates, driving and other licenses, tickets and boarding passes, loyalty cards, etc.